Last Will and Testament

 Your estate may cause family disputes

 There can be disputes regarding how to divide your property, but there can also be conflicts over who is to be the personal representative, Maryland’s name for the executor.
-You can appoint your personal representative through your last will and testament and prevent those disputes.
+You can appoint your personal representative through your last will and testament and prevent those legal disputes.

 You have concerns about taxes